Psyduck-m/fullStack_Challenge/part0/Ex0.5.md

     server-->>browser: the JavaScript file
     deactivate server

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server and an event is created waiting for the submit button on the form to be pressed
+    Note right of browser: The browser executes the JS code that fetches the JSON from the server and an event is created waiting for the submit button to be pressed

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate server